0nix/ggj21/twine/transitions.md

 You must be in a furnace because the lights have become bigger, and brighter.
 And the air around you gets thicker, like a soup.
 And the voice that rings in your head spreads out around you and you hear them all ask you questions.

 [[]]"Are you happy with what you do?"
 "Who are those lovely people are you watching?"
 "Is today enough to condemn them forever?"
-"What if you're seeing them in a bad day?"
+"What if you're seeing them on a bad day?"
 "Could they really be that evil?"
 "What is a threat to the State?"]]

 The lights are getting warmer and brighter, the darkness is repelled and all that's left is the light.